Thousands Of Guns Turned Over To New Zealand Police In Buyback Program

 Under an amnesty period until that day, gun owners can also anonymously turn in their weapons without compensation, no questions asked.

 Firearms collections events began in July, and additional events are scheduled through the coming months.
-According to The Guardian, 10,242 firearms have been turned in since the buybacks started.
+By August 11, 10,242 firearms had been handed into police, according to a New Zealand police spokesperson.
+Another 1,269 had been handed in under amnesty.

+"We have been really happy with New Zealand's engagement and response to this process," a police spokesperson said.

 Officials set aside about $200 million New Zealand dollars — roughly $129 million U.S. dollars — to pay for the program.